Pro-ration logic in subscriptions

-To enable/disable proration, head to Settings > Configure Chargebee > Billing Rules and check "Enable Proration" checkbox.
+To enable/disable proration, head to Settings > Configure Chargebee > Billing LogIQ and check the "Enable Proration" checkbox.

 In Chargebee, an invoice is generated at the beginning of a billing term (Advance Billing).
 If a customer chooses to upgrade or downgrade their subscription during the middle of a month, the remaining amount for the existing plan should be credited and the new plan amount for the remaining period should be charged.